Zion to the Grand Canyon: The Ultimate Road Trip

 75 Miles

 Spend the final day of your journey heading south for the border — with Arizona, that is — in search of slot canyons to explore.
-These canyons on the Utah-Arizona border range in difficulty from leisurely strolls to technical multi-day expeditions.
-No matter your comfort level with the claustrophobic walls of Utah’s slot canyons, they are always more enjoyable with the aid of a local guide.
-After enjoying breakfast in Kanab, join up with a tour operator to get the most out of the nearby slot canyons such as the family-friendly Peekaboo Canyon or a multi-day trek through Buckskin Gulch, the longest navigated slot canyon in the state.
+These canyons on the Utah-Arizona border range in difficulty from strolls to technical multi-day expeditions.
+No matter your comfort level with the claustrophobic walls of Utah’s slot canyons, they are always more enjoyable with a local guide’s help.
+After enjoying breakfast in Kanab, join a tour operator to get the most out of the nearby slot canyons, such as the family-friendly Peekaboo Canyon or a multi-day trek through Buckskin Gulch, the longest navigated slot canyon in the state.

 Tips for Prepared Travelers